-Competition for DFA online appointment slots can be quite fierce.
+Competition for DFA passport appointment slots can be quite fierce.
 If you see that all the slots are already taken, don’t lose hope.
 You can refresh the page to see if a slot will become available.
 Other applicants may have quit the application process which opens up a slot for you.

 Slots are made available at 12 noon and 9:00 PM so check for available slots during that time.

 Is it legal to hire the services of fixers or passport appointment setters?

 No. It’s a violation of the law to hire the services of fixers and violators may be penalized or banned from applying for a passport.

 Yes, provided that you are eligible for the courtesy lane.
 More information can be found here.

 What if I provided the wrong email address in my online application?